BitcoinDesign/Guide/guide/designing-products/principles.md

 Self-custody often leaves the end-user responsible for the security of their private keys.
 They can only do a good job of that if we provide them with appropriate tools and awareness of best practices.

-Security is especially important when onboarding people who are new to Bitcoin.
+Security is especially important when onboarding people who are new to bitcoin.
 For example, new users are likely to start by only storing small amounts.
 After a while, they may become more comfortable with the idea of self-custody and begin to store larger amounts.
 The concept of progressive security is a good idea here, starting with [automatic cloud backups]({{'/guide/onboarding/backing-up-a-wallet/cloud-backup/' | relative_url}}).
 This would let a user upgrade their security and private key management scheme as their savings grow.
 Although common, recovery phrases that require [manual backup]({{'/guide/onboarding/backing-up-a-wallet/manual-backup/' | relative_url}}) might backfire for new users not yet familiar with safe backup practices.

 Education and awareness are a big part of security, as they can protect users from bad actors and potentially their own security mistakes.
-It is unrealistic to expect beginners to take in all the knowledge acquired by advanced users in one go, for example, while [onboarding]({{ '/guide/onboarding/introduction/' | relative_url }}) to a Bitcoin product.
+It is unrealistic to expect beginners to take in all the knowledge acquired by advanced users in one go, for example, while [onboarding]({{ '/guide/onboarding/introduction/' | relative_url }}) to a bitcoin product.
 We should therefore consider how to continuously educate and level up user awareness of best practices and risks.

 Security can also be a feeling.
 A polished, good-looking, easy-to-use product that transparently communicates how it works can help users feel more secure, especially when compared to another product that lacks these qualities but has the same security measures.